imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 ## Overview
 BEHAV3D_Tumor_Profiler is dynamic immuno-organoid 3D imaging platform derived from BEHAV3D to study tumor cells interactions with the Tumor Micro Environment (TME).
 It runs in a user friendly Google Colab notebook.
 However, the original R scripts are also available.

+## Google Colab
+The pipeline is implemented in a user friendly Google Colab Notebook that you can find [here](https://colab.research.google.com/drive/1JI7ysqFf3tvdi6Df4YUsSZ8RbuXw8wba?usp=sharing)

 ## What type of data does BEHAV3D_Tumor_Profiler work with?
 - Any type of multispectral time-lapse 3D (or 2D) imaging data, where objects such as tumor cells or tumor organoids are in co-culture with immune cells of interest (MG, SR101) and Blood Vessel information (BV).\
  **Data can be located in local or in Google Drive**